-There are a few baking tips that will ensure that your homemade brownies with chocolate frosting turn out perfectly.
+There are a few baking tips that will ensure that your easy brownies with chocolate frosting turn out perfectly.
 Follow the steps below for best results.

 - Measure your flour using the spoon and level method.
 Start by fluffing your flour with a spoon to make sure it’s not packed down.
 Spoon the flour into your measuring cup until it’s full and then level off the top with the back of a knife.
 Avoid shaking or tapping the measuring cup to even the top as this will pack down the flour and could result in too much flour.